-So there we were, a misfit group of dreamers, artists, and social butterflies…not businesswomen.
+So there we are, a misfit group of dreamers, artisans, and social butterflies… not businesswomen.
 We didn’t know the first thing about starting a business.
 By day we were college students, but the evenings were filled with studying fashion, marketing, and international development work.
 We discovered two things.
-Firstly, we didn’t want to be just another charity selling key chains and t-shirts (no offense).
+Firstly, we didn’t want to be just another charity selling keychains and t-shirts (no offense).
 We were determined to create a fashionable product that customers would buy because they actually liked it.
 Secondly, we knew the artisans needed a lot more than a paycheck.
 They desired a sense of dignity.
 They needed to be cared for physically, mentally, and emotionally.
 They needed family.

 Nearly a decade later, we’re humbled and ecstatic that 31 Bits can be found in hundreds of stores across the nation, has been endorsed by celebrities like Sophia Bush, Candace Cameron Bure, and Jessica Alba, and has been written about by Forbes, Harper’s Bazaar, and Elle.
 Most importantly, we’re humbled that hundreds of artisans’ lives have been changed forever.

 In 2008, we were a bunch of carefree 21-year-olds.
 Today, we have plenty to care about.
+We believe the products we purchased should be a reflection of our values.
 We believe the products we purchase should be a reflection of our values.
 We believe businesses should be conscious of both the creator and the consumer.
 And we believe by partnering with you, our customers, we can change the future of this industry.
 Thanks for joining us in the journey.